 Substantial Improvement and Substantial Damage Information

-The city of Scottsdale is a participant in the National Flood Insurance Program (NFIP) as administered by the Federal Emergency Management Agency (FEMA).
-As a participant, the city must adhere to FEMA requirements for new construction within flood zones.
-Part of the requirements relate to substantial improvements and substantial damage to existing buildings.
-These requirements are an issue in particular when an existing structure is located within a special flood hazard area and its existing lowest floor is not in compliance with FEMA requirements.
+The city of Scottsdale participates in the National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA).
+As a participant of the NFIP, the city must adhere to FEMA requirements for new construction within flood zones.
+Part of the requirements relate to substantial improvements and substantial damages to existing buildings.
+These requirements sometimes become challenging for existing structures located within a Special Flood Hazard Area (SFHA).

 For existing buildings proposed to be remodeled, renovated, rehabilitated, added to, or in any way improved, proposed modifications or additions must be evaluated by City staff to determine whether they constitute a “substantial improvement”.
-If the total costs of improvement are 50% or more of the building value, the building must come into compliance with NFIP standards just like “substantial damage”.
-“Total costs” mean all structural costs, as well as all finished materials, built-in appliances, and hardware, in addition to profit and overhead.
-The “building value” or value of improvements = the market value of the structure only.
-Land and exterior improvements, such as accessory structures, landscaping, paving, fencing, etc., are excluded.
-Market value = the appraised value of the existing building.
+If the total costs of improvement are equal to or exceed 50% of the market value of the existing structure before any improvements, the building must come into compliance with the NFIP standards.
+“Total costs” mean all structural costs, as well as all finished materials, built-in appliances, and hardware, in addition to profit and overhead Land and exterior improvements, such as accessory structures, landscaping, paving, fencing, etc., are excluded.